 A redundant colon is longer than normal due to additional loops in the descending part of the colon.
 People with a redundant colon tend to experience a slower transit time in expelling waste, resulting in chronic constipation.
-If you have chronic constipation due to a redundant colon, making changes to your diet may help improve bowel regularity.
+According to the World Journal of Gastroenterology, women are more likely to have a redundant colon.

 Video of the Day

 Constipation is different for everyone, but there are common symptoms.
 Constipation is characterized by having less than three bowel movements a week; difficulty moving your bowels 25 percent of the time; a feeling that you are unable to complete your movement 25 percent of the time; or having hard, lumpy stools 25 percent of the time.
-Having two or more of these symptoms for more than three months indicates chronic constipation.
+Having two or more of these symptoms for more than three months indicates chronic constipation and a redundant colon may be to blame.

 A Helpful Diet